Pandoras unboxed- What to look for in your arcade console

-WARNING: as always check the board and confirm with the seller as we have noticed the exact same 6800 in 1 and 8000 in 1 listings with single board setup which is a 12s PSA-H3MM-002.
+WARNING: as always check the board and confirm with the seller as we have noticed the exact same 6800 in 1 and 8000 in 1 listings with single circuit board setup which is a 12s PSA-H3MM-002.
 This is a slower board.
 Pic for reference shown below.

 The unit comes with a 64G card with 6,800 /8,000 games or a 128GB card with 8,000 and 10,000 games.
 More games will give you more diversity and introduces some nice titles, but as expected more games does not mean they will all work well or that you'll like them all.
 The large game count does it will take longer to navigate and of course some more effort in finding that one title ;-).
 Thankfully the s812 machines all have a search and favourites function.

 We have found that the EX2 also comes with 4800 games on a 32GB card.
 Due to the smaller card you'll find that in order to get the impressive big game count :-) the included games have to also be a smaller size.
 So expect to miss out on the larger file size more complex or detailed PS1 games here.

-The EX2 uses a split board with the same 48PIN family connector you'll see on most Pandora's boxes.
+The EX2 uses a split circuit board with the same 48PIN family connector you'll see on most Pandora's boxes.

 In addition to what you expect on a Pandora's box arcade, the EX2 has a;

 - LAN port

 - Digital audio out so you can use an optical audio cable to push sound to your TV, amp or other supported devices

 - 2 more USB ports (4 in total). unfortunately only 2 are accessible and 1 is still only usable for external joysticks/ gampeads/ keybaord.
-So you will still needed a USB hub to connect more than 1 gamepad
+So you will still needed a USB hub to connect more than 1 device

 - Passive cooling instead of the active cooling heatsink fan seen on previous models